-We maintain a policy prohibiting traditional perquisites of employment (as determined by our Board) for our colleagues, including our NEOs.
+We generally maintain a policy prohibiting traditional perquisites of employment (as determined by our Board) for all colleagues, including our NEOs.
 However, consistent with market practices and those of our peer companies, the Company does provide certain benefits to colleagues serving outside of their home country at the Company's request, pursuant to our international assignment policy, which benefits fall into the category of perquisites or other personal benefits under applicable SEC rules.
+In addition, due to heightened security risks during 2024, and based on an independent third-party security study, the Company provided the CEO with personal security protection.
+We do not consider the provision of such security to be a perquisite since the need for the personal safety and security of our CEO is a business necessity to our Company and our shareholders, and an integral part of our risk management and business continuity plan.
+Nonetheless, pursuant to SEC guidance, we have reported the aggregate incremental costs in the "All Other Compensation" column of the Summary Compensation Table.
+These values are not amounts that are paid directly to our CEO.

-Corporate Governance Policies
+Compensation Governance Policies and Practices